tuskyapp/faq/README.md

 **A:** You can either reach out to us directly, or check out the [Github](https://github.com/tuskyapp/Tusky) directly.

  **Q:** Can I try out the beta?
- **A:** You can sign up for the Google Play beta, via this link
+ **A:** You can sign up for the [Google Play beta, via this link](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky), or if you're on F-droid you can get the nightly's

 Template:
 **Q:**
 **A:**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTM1ODMwNDMsLTE4MjczMjI3MjldfQ
-==
+eyJoaXN0b3J5IjpbLTc1MjI0NTIwMywtMTgyNzMyMjcyOV19
 -->